 The amount of sleep a person needs depends on many factors, including age.
-For example, in general:
+In general:

 - Teenagers need about 8.5-9.5 hours on average.